craignicholson/docker-quickstart/cheetsheet.md

     docker port CONTAINER
     docker container inspect CONTAINER

+    not docker port inspect CONTAINER

 1. Question about Quorum and when we have 3 availability zones

-  and with managers in each, when a quorum goes in non-voting stats 4,1,1 or 4,2,1 idk
+  and with managers in each, when a quorum goes in non-voting stats

+  review the chart...

+  4,1,1 or 4,2,1
+  idk